 The William Lake property is located in central Manitoba and consists of 10,566 hectares.
 An extensive exploration program was conducted on this nickel and platinum group element (PGE) property during 2008.
 A re-assay program was completed in 2012 and preliminary target modelling was completed in 2013.
-During the quarter ended November 30, 2015, under IFRS accounting guidance, the Company booked a non-cash impairment charge of \$21,078,315, writing the William Lake Property down to \$1 as no substantive exploration expenditures are planned or budgeted.
+During 2015, the William Lake Property was written down to \$1 as no substantive exploration expenditures were planned or budgeted.
 The costs to maintain the claims on this property are minimal as the Company has banked work credits that will be used at renewal.